uberall/grails-7-jdk24/README.md

    - You can run migrations manually via cli:
      - ./gradlew dbmUpdate

-3. Switch to JDK17 & run CodeNarc with Gradle:
+3. Switch to JDK21 & run CodeNarc with Gradle:
-   -  sdk use java 17.0.15-amzn
+   -  sdk use java 21.0.8-amzn
-   - ./gradlew clean codenarcMain codenarcTest
+   - ./gradlew clean codenarcMain codenarcTest codenarcIntegrationTest
    - results : ./build/reports/codenarc

 This project uses the Gradle CodeNarc plugin with a custom ruleset at: